About Sacred Spaces

 Sacred Spaces believes strongly that all applicants, including Sephardi and Mizrahi Jews, Black and Indigenous people, people of color, people of all abilities, people of all religions, and LGBTQIA people should be considered fairly for employment opportunities regardless of identity.
 We are most interested in finding the best candidate for the job, and we recognize that the best candidate may have different qualifications from those listed below.
 This position could also be an opportunity for someone with experience in one of these areas to build skills in another area.
 If you believe you are poised to excel at this important work, we encourage you to apply!

-- Minimum of twelve years of professional experience with subject matter expertise on preventing or responding to abuses of power.
-This includes a deep understand of any of the following areas: sexual and domestic violence; child maltreatment; spirtual abuse; diversity, inclusion, and equity; and workplace harassment and discrimination.
+- Minimum of seven years of professional experience in the field of abuse prevention and response.
+This includes a deep understanding of any of the following areas: sexual and domestic violence; child maltreatment; spirtual abuse; diversity, inclusion, and equity; and workplace harassment and discrimination.

 - Demonstrated ability to work with people from other backgrounds and experiences.